 Refreshed: First, Business and Economy Class

-On this particular new Airbus A380, and the five more that are yet to come, you’ll also notice some minor cosmetic differences across the rest of the plane, across all classes.
+OOn Emirates’ newest Airbus A380s, you’ll also notice some minor cosmetic differences across the rest of the plane in all cabin classes.

-Notably, Business Class now receives the same cream leather treatment (below left), which is a big improvement from the previous drab grey seats and dark wood grain (below right).
+Notably, Business Class now receives the same cream leather treatment, which is a big improvement from the previous drab grey seats and dark wood grain.

 The onboard bar, shared exclusively by Business and First Class passengers, also features updated trims and flooring.